DoNotEatMe/RavenageGameSpy/README.md

 - You have installed the `curl` and `rapidjson` packages using `vcpkg`.
 - If you need to change the `vcpkg` path, you can do so in the `CMakelists.txt` file.

-Your install file may require `libcurl.dll`.
+Your install file may require `libcurl.dll` and `zlib1.dll`.
 You could take it from `out/build/x64-release/`

 ## Alternative Sleep Functions